 - Sleeping pajamas: One pair of comfy shorts or warm pants and a top Pants 1-2 pairs – avoid denim because it never dries.
 Lightweight canvas or synthetic blends.
 Sweater/ Fleece 1 Wool or Polar Fleece for chilly nights– cotton not recommended Long Sleeve shirts A few, it can be cold, especially while sailing at night Swim Suit 1 set

 - Optional Items: Writing material, reading material, camera, musical instruments, ziploc bags (waterproof packaging), baby wipes (don’t count on showers), sunglasses, small flashlight, warm gloves, rain boots.

-- The ship is docked at the Bay Model Pier, located at 2100 Bridgeway in Sausalito, California.
+- The ship is docked at the Bay Model Pier, located at 2100 Bridgeway in Sausalito, California, unless otherwise specified.
 Please arrive 15 minutes before start time on the first day of your program.
 We generally start and end at noon–please confirm with your program organizer if they have a custom start/end time.
 Our staff will meet you outside of the Bay Model Visitor Center to check you in.

 - There is plenty of parking on-site and a restroom on shore.

 - Please have your youth participant eat breakfast on the first day, as their first meal on-board will be lunch (if the start time is noon).

 - Please pick up your youth at pick-up time on the final day of the trip.
 We typically end our program at noon–please check with your lead organizer if they have a custom start/end time.
 There will be an opportunity for parents and families to come aboard Seaward at this time.

 - Participants will eat breakfast on their last day and have snacks available.
 Lunch will not be provided on the last day (unless it is requested as part of a custom program).